2004 Israel–New Zealand passport scandal: History

 Howard Way, a Lynfield general practitioner, testified that a man asked him to witness his passport application because he was going to Australia to get married.
 Way said the man was "calm and gave me no reason not to believe him.
 I filled out the form."
-A fake post office box and voicemail phone service were set up in the name of a man suffering from cerebral palsy, whose birth certificate was used in the passport application.
+A fake post office box and voicemail phone service were set up in the name of a man, whose birth certificate was used in the passport application.
 New Zealand Department of Internal Affairs official Ian Tingey detected the irregularity and called the applicant, who had a Canadian or American accent.
 "When I quizzed him on his accent his explanation to me was he had not travelled or held a New Zealand passport before but had spent a lot of time in New Zealand with Canadian friends and family."
-Tingey contacted the father of the disabled man and realised the application was a fraud.
+Tingey contacted the father of the man whose identity was being used and realised the application was a fraud.
 The police bugged Kelman's and Cara's phones, set up a sting operation, and caught Kelman and Cara in March 2004.

+The day after Kelman and Cara's arrest, Jewish New Zealander Anthony "Tony" Resnick abruptly left New Zealand for Hong Kong, leaving his position as a health lecturer at the Auckland University of Technology.

+Kelman and Cara both plead guilty to attempting to illegally obtain a New Zealand passport at the High Court in Auckland in July 2004.

 The case was presided over by Judge Chris Field.
 Cara was represented by Grant Illingworth and Kelman was represented by Nigel Faigan.
 Illingworth and Faigan unsuccessfully tried to get the case dismissed early by saying that pre-trial publicity was "highly prejudicial."

 Kelman and Cara denied membership in Mossad but pleaded guilty to trying to enter the country illegally and working with organised criminal gangs.
 They were sentenced to six months in jail and ordered to pay US$32,500 to a cerebral palsy charity.

 After serving either two or three months they were deported.
 Cara, who visited New Zealand 24 times between October 2000 and March 2004, claims he was working as a travel agent.